The Five Best Things About Fall in Lake Tahoe, California

 While people often talk of summer getaways in the mountains, places like Lake Tahoe and Truckee make great spots for autumn retreats as well!
 The mountain charm is accentuated by falling temperatures and changing hues.
 Here’s just a few things to look forward to:

-While the pine trees aren’t fazed by fall, the aspens which cover the mountainside go all out for the changing seasons.
+While the pine trees aren’t fazed by fall in Lake Tahoe, the aspens which cover the mountainside go all out for the changing seasons.
 Visit places like the Truckee River, Donner Lake, and Ponderosa Meadow to appreciate the brilliant swathes of color, from fiery oranges to calming yellows.

 Many golf courses close as summer ends, but disc golf courses usually stay open until winter hits.
 If you’re looking for that relaxing-but-challenging itch that golf scratches, pack your discs in your luggage so you can visit Tahoe’s courses.